kuhn-ruess/cmdbsyncer-docs/docs/checkmk/accounts.md

 The `dont_delete_hosts_if_more_then` and `dont_activate_changes_if_more_then` settings act as safety guards.
 They prevent bulk deletions or large change activations from happening automatically — for example if an import source is temporarily unavailable and returns an empty dataset.

 Set these to a value that represents an unexpected number of changes for your environment.

+## Waiting for Activate Changes

+By default the Syncer only triggers the activation and finishes; Checkmk applies the changes on its own afterwards.
+That keeps a sync run short even when an activation takes minutes.

+Set `wait_for_activate_changes` on the account if you want the Syncer to wait until Checkmk reports the activation as done.
+Only then can the run tell you that the activation itself failed — for example because the user is not allowed to activate foreign changes.
+Note that the run then takes as long as the activation does.

 ## Object Type Limiting